insure logo

 Does homeowners insurance cover a pool?

 Yes.
-Homeowners insurance covers pools, but you may need to add additional coverage to your policy since it is an additional feature in your home, and increases the risk of an accident.
-Most policies offer robust coverage and will reimburse you for:
+Homeowners insurance covers pools, but you may need to add additional coverage to your policy for full protection.
+Most policies cover:

 • Medical expenses if a guest is injured in your pool